 After some short time spent in Munich, Germany, I continued my PhD studies at the University of Basel, where I was working in the group of Prof. Urs Eppenberger on the role of protein phosphorylation in breast cancer.

 In 2004 I got a PhD in biochemistry degree and since 2005 I have been working as a postdoctoral scientist at the Universities of Bern, Basel, Lausanne and Fribourg.
+In 2011 I joined the Swiss Institute of Bioinformatics to work as annotator - kinase expert.

 1982 - 1993: Klaipeda School No. 19.